I was by myself the first time I went abroad and I would not have had it any other way. Here’s why-

 This part of solo traveling is by far my favorite and something you absolutely can not experience with others.

-Knowing you have only yourself to rely on in times of distress unleashes this resourcefulness and independent power we often forget we possess.
+Knowing you have only yourself to rely on in times of distress unleashes sensations of resourcefulness and independent power we often forget we possess.
 It’s when plans go wrong that I find you learn the most about who you are and what you are capable of.
 Like taking your first train and scrambling to find the station at 6 am while still drunk from the night before with only minutes to spare.
 You find a way and walk with newfound confidence (shame?) once you do.

 It’s the split-second decision you make on which direction to go as you run late for yet another train.
 A choice that sometimes leads you in the correct direction and you dance a little for just knowing it was the right thing to do.
 Or, more times than not, it goes wrong and you scream internally (or externally), turn back, and then try again.
 If you get it wrong, it’s okay because then you learn a little about resilience as well.